BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 * input sda_sense
 * output hw_config (Can be used to select between I2C busses)

+When running, a typical instruction sequence will fill one half of the output ping-pong buffer, and then request an atomic swap so that new data is accessible from the host side (bf command, see below).
+This buffer flip request is willfully ignored if the freeze bit is set by the host.
+This supports a guaranteed-self-consistent readout paradigm that should be used by the host:

+* Set freeze bit
+* Read out buffer
+* Clear freeze bit

+The idea is that this operation will be quick compared to the polling cycle, and is permitted to happen at any time.
+This assumes there are negligible consequences of dropping an occasional buffer of data;
+new data will arrive shortly anyway.

+The host can optimize this process somewhat by checking the updated bit, and only reading data out when it is set.
+As a side effect to setting and clearing the freeze bit is to clear the updated status bit.

 ## Workstation requirements

 Standard *nix tools, Icarus Verilog, gtkwave,